Music Theory for Incoming Freshmen

 How to Prepare

 In order for you to ensure that you are ready for the beginning of your study of music with us at the ECU School of Music, we have prepared this guideline for you to use at your own pace.
-In addition, we will hold review sessions on the weekday before classes begin (Friday, August 19, 2023; time tba).
+In addition, we will hold review sessions on the weekday before classes begin.
 You needn’t sign up for these, JUST SHOW UP with questions, and attend as many sessions as you like.
 Also, you should get an idea of what you’ll see on the first day of classes here.

 Below is a series of links to web resources that cover the fundamentals of music.